Juandresyn/browser.js/README.md

 # Browser.js

-Browser.js Helps to write conditional css based on web browsers makes it easy to write conditional CSS _and/or_ JavaScript based on device operating system (iOS, Android, Blackberry, Windows, Firefox OS, MeeGo, AppleTV, etc), orientation (Portrait vs. Landscape), and type (Tablet vs. Mobile).
+Browser.js Helps to write conditional CSS _and/or_ JavaScript based on web browsers.
 [Check the Demo](http://juandresyn.com/apps/browser/)

 ### EXAMPLES